galgier/maze/README.md

 # maze -- Maze generators and solvers.

 **Warning:** This is a work in progress.
-The python/Tkinter application works, with limitations but this is no way intended to be ready to support all features.
+The python/Tkinter application works, with limitations, but this is no way intended to be ready to support all features.

 What is here...